 Maryland State Delegate Scholarships

 The Delaware Higher Education Office offers scholarship programs to help residents continue their education after high school.
-Awards will vary, based on need financial need.
-For information about eligibility criteria and how to apply visit their website.
+Awards will vary based on need financial need.